 Details of the Directors’ skills, experience, expertise, special responsibilities and attendance at Board meetings are set out in the Directors’ Report.
 The Company’s constitution provides that at each annual general meeting, one third of the Board (other than any Managing Director in office from time to time) or, if their number is not a multiple of three, the number nearest to one third, must retire and, if the retiring Directors so chose, may offer themselves for re-election.

 On appointment, directors are provided with a formal letter of appointment and executive management with written employment agreements incorporating job descriptions (where relevant).

 Recommendation 1.5 is that a Board should establish a Diversity Policy but due to the Company’s size and nature of operations, the Company has not yet established one.
 The Company currently has two permanent full-time employees.
-There are no women employees, senior executives or Directors at the present time.
+During the year, the Company appointed a female Company Secretary and financial controller.
 As the Company grows, the Board remains conscious of the requirement to establish measurable objectives for achieving gender diversity and for the Board to assess and report annually both the objectives and the progress in achieving them.

 Recommendation 1.6 & 1.7

 Due to the size of the Company and the Board a continual self-assessment is undertaken in relation to its collective performance and the performance of the Chairman.